tongdysoft/MQTTDeviceTestingTool/README.md

 - `-o path-string`
   - Save log to txt/log file
 - `-n`
-  - Use a monochrome color scheme
+  - Use a monochrome color scheme (When an abnormal character appears in Windows cmd.exe)
 - `-v`
   - Print version info